 Miscellaneous: Days can be long and tiring especially with the heat and humidity present in Southern Thailand.
+In the south of Thailand, it can rain a minimum of 1 time a day.

 Suggested Readings: Staff in the field will provide training on the skills required, but volunteers will benefit from learning more about local history, culture and customs before travel.